Updated: Sep 5

 Try CARBS+PROTEIN & LOW IN FIBER.

-Ideally we eat 2-3 hours before (like a full meal) and then again 30mins-1hour before workout something sweet or easy to digest.
+Ideally we eat 2-3 hours before (like a full meal) and then again 30 minutes-1 hour before a workout something sweet or easy to digest.

 For early morning workouts, they can be more productive fasted using the energy you cultivated overnight from previous days dinner.